minaoripova/rover-app/README.md

 # My Awesome React App

-A simple and awesome React app showcasing Mars rovers.
+A simple and awesome React app showcasing photos from multiple Mars rovers by date.

-## Table of Contents

 ## Installation